- When Does the Sense of Smell Start to Heighten During Pregnancy?

 If you have a dog or a cat, the natural smell of their body can get too strong to keep them in the house.

-For a woman, her sensitive sense of smell during pregnancy is a double-edged sword.
-At times, it can enhance the taste of certain food items or end up in triggering nausea.
-Nevertheless, keeping safe smells close to you and avoiding the ones that disgust you is the easiest way to navigate around this situation.
+A heightened sense of smell during pregnancy can either enhance the taste of certain food items or end up in triggering nausea.
+Nevertheless, keeping things that have a mild smell near you and avoiding the ones that disgust you, is the easiest way to ensure that your sense of smell which is in overdrive during pregnancy doesn’t cause problems.